wyderkat/css-on-diet--grunt/README.md

 ## The CSS-On-Diet preprocessor

 [CSS-On-Diet](http://cofoh.com/css-on-diet) is a preprocessor for CSS files.
-The key feature are mnemonics for frequently used properties and value names, which are similar to Emmet abbreviations.
-Other goodies include media breakpoints, optional colons and semicolons, nested and one line comments, variables and mixins, calculator, hexadecimal RGBA.
+The key feature is mnemonics for frequently used properties, which are similar to Emmet abbreviations.
+Other goodies include intuitive media breakpoints, nested and single line comments, variables and mixins, a calculator, hexadecimal RGBA, minifier, ...

 This task requires you to have [Python](https://www.python.org/download/) and [CSS-On-Diet](http://cofoh.com/css-on-diet) installed.
 If you're on OS X or Linux you probably